smapiot/piral/docs/questions/general.md

 1. Shallow by providing generic layout components that still require "wrapping" with Piral components obtaining their data from the state container running in your Piral instance.
 2. Deep by having a peer dependency on the `piral` package (and potential plugins relevant for your layout).

-In both cases the layout is externalized in form of a package.
+In both cases, the layout is externalized in form of a package.

-For the first method your layout is then embedded such as:
+For the first method, your layout is then embedded such as:

 ```jsx
 import { LoadingIndicator, DashboardContainer, DashboardTile, Layout } from 'my-layout-package';